sven-hash/docs/docs/run-nym-nodes/nodes/validators.md

   </TabItem>
 </Tabs> -->

-> Remember to save some tokens for
+> Remember to save some tokens for gas costs!

 ### Validator port reference
 All validator-specific port configuration can be found in `$HOME/.nymd/config/config.toml`.
 If you do edit any port configs, remember to restart your validator.